An explanation of Mondrian's oeuvre by Michael Sciam

 cm.
 87,9 x 111,7

-Every sign expresses something different in Pier and Ocean 5 and something changes every instant.
+Every sign expresses something different and something changes every instant.
 Despite its general symmetrical layout, the composition depicts a reality in a state of becoming, the reality contemplated by the Cubist painters.

 The unity manifested during the first Cubist phase as a curvilinear concentration of space toward the center (Flowering Trees, 1912) and then with a more explicit external oval (Tableau 3, 1913):